hasiberri/snippets/k8platform/auth/README.md

 In order for a third party to get access, the three elements mentioned above are required, which will be used for the third party to create a kubeconfig.
 Once created, the access for the third party to the K8 cluster will be available with the proper authentication and authorization.
 Therefore, here two actors have their play, the k8 cluster administrator (responsible for the K8 cluster) and the third party that requires access to the k8 cluster (Lainotik platform for example).

 This document will provide a full description of how to setup authentication and authorization based on private key/certificates for a third party by the k8 cluster administrator.
 For this, it will be considered the user name as "lainoadmin", and the name of the k8 cluster as "mykube".
-To facilitate the description a set of yaml templates and shell scripts are provided:
+To facilitate the description a set of yaml templates are provided:

 * templates/lainotik-cr.yaml
 * templates/lainotik-crb.yaml
 * templates/lainotik-csr.yaml

+Additionally serveral shell scripts have been created to faciliate the work:

 * clientkeycsr-build.sh
 * clientcacrt-build.sh